-Fresh from the development sector, we started out in the early Nineties working with natural dyeing and hand printing with artists in Delhi and artisans in Rajasthan.
+Fresh from the development sector, we started out in 1993 working with natural dyeing and hand printing with artists in Delhi and artisans in Rajasthan.
 Over the years, we have increased our repertoire and work with all kinds of materials.
 We enjoy collaborations and work with people from all over the globe.
-We have both learned, and shared our knowledge with traditional craft communities.
-We have worked intensively with the printing community in Kaladera in Rajasthan since 1993.
+We have learned and shared our knowledge with traditional craft communities and have have worked intensively with the printing community in Kaladera in Rajasthan since 1993.

 Meeta Mastani is a co-founder, and the current head of Bindaas Unlimited.
-She has worked in this sector for over 25 years.
+She has worked in this sector since 1989.
 Inspired by Indian folk traditions, she has been exploring hands on teaching, and art making in the last few years.